Loading…

 Wednesday July 9, 2025 2:50pm - 3:50pm MDT

-This professional learning session is designed to empower principals with the knowledge, skills, and strategies to champion literacy improvement in their schools.
+This professional learning session is designed to empower elementary principals with the knowledge, skills, and strategies to champion literacy improvement in their schools.
 Grounded in evidence-based practices and aligned with current educational policy, the session will guide principals through understanding their multifaceted role in fostering a thriving literacy environment.

 Participants MUST HAVE one of the following platforms/devices in order to participate in this session: Not Applicable